FNAL-CTA/CTAEvaluation/documentation/ten-percent.md

 An open question is whether `T1_US_FNAL_Tape_Test` will eventually become `T1_US_FNAL_Tape` or if the CTA migration process will be done under the hood without Rucio's knowledge or involvement.
 The feasibility and experience of other sites who have performed storage system migrations will be considered when making this decision.

-## Backup plan
+## Plan for backups

-A backup plan will be formulated.
+A plan for backing up CTA and EOS (and/or dCache namespace data) will be formulated.
-This must be done for the CTA database as well as for the namespace information.
+This must be done for the CTA database as well as for the EOS or dCache namespace information.
-This is especially critical since the namespace is not in CTA database (unlike Enstore).
+This is especially critical since the namespace is not in the CTA database (unlike Enstore).

 ## Monitoring plan